hydra-synth/hydra-docs/guides/advanced.md

 ##### .map

 Haters of state (non-political) will prefer `.map` any day over `.forEach`.
-Looking at the example for `.forEach`, we see were creating a texture and adding it to an accumulator _for each_ element in the array.
+Looking at the example for `.forEach`, we see were creating a texture and adding it to an accumulator _for each_ element in the Array.
 We can separate the texture generating part of the code and the blending part using `.map` to get an array of textures and `.reduce` to blend them:

 ```hydra
 text = "Hydra >:]"